freenandes/topo-da-mente/content/index.md

 ## You open the gate

 My name is Pedro.
 I’m Portuguese and live in Lisbon, Portugal, with my wife and daughter.
 I work as a product designer in tech, and I identify myself as a creative person.
-I love arts, designing, sketching and experimenting with expressing inner feelings, experiences, stories, beliefs, ideas and contributing with useful messages, solutions and inspiration to society.
+I love arts, designing, sketching and experimenting with expressing feelings, experiences, stories, beliefs, ideas and contributing with useful messages, solutions and inspiration to society.

 Here in this [digital garden](digital_garden.md), I mostly write for myself, exercise cognition, and take notes that may come in handy to generate new ideas.
 They’re for anyone, including me, to pick up, digest, and create.

 I mostly write notes about:
 - #design practice and inspirations,
-- occasionally some drawing on the #sketchbook,
+- occasionally some drawing in the #sketchbook,
 - #music I find out there to listen,
 	- a lot of #experimental_music,
 	- and I also collect #cover_art that I love,